The Anthony Meindl’s Actor Workshop Student Code of Ethics

 - Pulling out an actual knife in character during a scene.

 - Forcing your way into another person’s car or cab when leaving a class, rehearsal, show, or any AMAW event or after socializing after those events.

 - Repeated reference to a performer’s actual race regardless of the race of their character.

 - Writing sketches and providing situations referencing faculty or actual students (non-public figures) in a derogatory or insulting manner.

-- Retaliation for filing of a formal complaint.
+- Retaliation for filing a formal complaint.

 - Videotaping and photographing someone without consent.

-- Following someone else home from class, rehearsal, audition, show or AMAW event.
+- Following someone else home from class, rehearsal, audition, show, or AMAW event.

 - Pressure for a date or a romantic or intimate relationship.

 - Unnecessary and unwelcome references to various parts of the body.